 Without further ado, Let's dive in

-What is Direct to consumer (or D2C or DTC) Retail?
+What is Direct to consumer (or D2C) Retail?

 Direct to consumer (D2C) is a retail model where brands can market, sell and ship their products directly to the consumer without any middlemen involved.